 Changes/Life Altering Changes

 Blogging has changed my life.
-It has a had a profound, course altering, ‘you won’t be the same because of this’ affect upon life.
+It has a had a profound, course-altering, ‘you won’t be the same because of this’ effect upon life.
 And then I would tell you the effect of that has been dramatic and I am grateful for it.

 I’d say it has been a ten a year odyssey that has been filled with magic and hard moments but that I see daylight way off in the distance.
 It is going to take some time to get there, but I am on my way.